Rider-centered redesign of a public transit website

 ⚠️ User-centered redesign of crucial web tools (such as outage alerts)

-As the main advocate on the team for user/rider centered solutions, designed and prototyped a Top-Level navigation widget that allowed users to easily access the tools the need, no matter what part of the website they were currently on...
+As the main advocate on the team for user/rider centered solutions, I designed and prototyped a Top-Level navigation widget that allowed users to easily access the tools the need, no matter what part of the website they were currently on...

 Rider tools widget is omni-present CTA fixed to the top of the entire website.